-THE CITY OF MELBOURNE aims to be a sustainable ‘carbon neutral’ precinct within two years (2020).
+THE SUSTAINABLE ARCHITECTURE TOUR explores Melbourne’s aim to be a sustainable ‘carbon neutral’ precinct within two years (2020).
 Is that possible and how?
 Our walking tour visits leading buildings and places demonstrating sustainable architecture, design and planning.
 Locations we visit depending on accessibility on the day and may include the Federation Square carbon neutral precinct, Hosier (social sustainability), Birrarung Marr precinct, BHP Billington, Degraves recycling precinct, Council House Two, Green Lanes, Hero Apartments, NAB, St Collins and several other Collins Street modern buildings.
 Tours are normally 2.5 hours commencing from Federation Square.

 Key architectural and design strategies (see below) in Melbourne include biophilic design, biomimicry, biodiversity, retrofitting (Millenium 1200), tree cover, green facades and roofs, rain gardens, nature in the city strategy, rooftop, beehives, recycling and waste disposal, litter traps, alternative transport, Green Star/NABERS ratings, water harvesting, wildlife protection, urban and cultural ecosystems, renewable energy, funding, research and cyber data.
 How do we find large-scale solutions to the increasing urban populations and the new megacities?

 Overall brilliant!
 RMIT University Industrial Design School